JTessmer/magento2-helper/README.md

 # magento2-helper

 ## What is this?
-The Magento 2 Helper (aka "**m2**") is a command-line utility meant to simplify and streamine the Magento 2 development process.
+The Magento 2 Helper (aka "**m2**") is a command-line utility meant to simplify and streamline the Magento 2 development process.

 It does this by:
 * Combining commands which are typically used together